WRTeam-in/common_app_doc/docs/GeneralSettings/iap.md

 5. Save your changes and click **Activate** to make your in-app product available to users.

-for IAP to show up in your app, you will need to publish the app once in open/close or production.
+for IAP to show up in your app, you will need to publish the app once in open/closed testing or production.

 That's it! 🎊 You have successfully created IAP in Google Play Console.

 ### Test Purchase IAP
-To test purchase IAP during developent phase, you can leverage the **licensed testers** feature in Google Play Console.
+To test purchase IAP during development phase, you can leverage the **licensed testers** feature in Google Play Console.

 You can set up a list of Gmail accounts to test your in-app billing and subscription integration.
 Your own publishing account is always considered a licensed tester.